FerretDB/FerretDB/README.md

 * name must not include non-latin letters, spaces, dots, dollars or dashes.
 * collection name length must be less or equal than 120 symbols, database name length limit is 64 symbols.
 * name must not start with a number.
-* database name cannot start with capital letter.
+* database name cannot contain capital letters.

 If you encounter some other difference in behavior, please [join our community](#community) to report a problem.